-An enhanced disclosure check will be obtained for all teachers, other staff and volunteers whose job involves regularly caring for, training, supervising or being in sole charge of children under 18 years of age.
+An 'Enhanced' disclosure check will be obtained for all teachers, other staff and volunteers whose job involves regularly caring for, training, supervising or being in sole charge of children under 18 years of age.
 Barred List, DBS Disclosures, Prohibition checks must be undertaken on overseas staff.
 In addition, criminal records information should be sought from countries where individuals have worked or lived in accordance with NSPCC advice.
+However, KCSiE (2022) states that there is no requirement to carry out overseas checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked, in a school in England, in a post which brought the person regularly into contact with children.